Founder Insights

 The Data: Pitch Response Rates and PR Costs

-- 45% of pitches opened: According to PR Daily, only around 45% of pitches are even opened.
-Short, relevant subject lines and tight lists matter.
+• 45% of pitches opened: According to PR Daily, only around 45% of pitches are even opened.
+Short, relevant subject lines and tight lists matter more than pitch length.

-- 6:1 PR-to-journalist ratio: PR Daily notes that there are more than six PR professionals for every journalist.
-Inboxes are overloaded, so targeting and relevance are critical.
+• 6:1 PR-to-journalist ratio: PR Daily notes that there are more than six PR professionals for every journalist.
+Inboxes are overloaded, so targeting and relevance are the only variables you can control.

-- 68% of retainers lack placement metrics: Industry analysis, including discussions of retainer value and transparency, indicates that a majority of PR retainers do not tie fees to placement or outcomes.
+• 68% of retainers lack placement metrics: A majority of PR retainers do not tie fees to placement or outcomes.
 You may pay monthly without clear guarantees.
 Axia's overview of PR costs outlines what to expect and what to ask for.

 Understanding why press releases fail helps startups avoid common pitfalls.
-The 3.15% response rate explains why spray-and-pray approaches waste limited runway.
+The 3.15% response rate explains why spray-and-pray approaches waste limited runway without building the media relationships that compound over time.

 How to Get Press Coverage for Your Startup in 5 Steps